Sage Tan, Age 13

 Throughout his ordeal, Sage remained a happy child, easing his mother’s worry with his bright smiles and cheery personality.
 He was greatly entertained by toy cars and models and it was a common sight to see four-wheeler gifts of all shapes and sizes from relatives and friends decorating his hospital room.

 Sage’s case of his rare genetic disease spread to his neighbors and community, and several articles covered his story.
-This reached Abbott Nutrition SG who pledged to sponsor 2 years' worth of the specially formulated milk for Sage, which costs $60 per packet and lasts 2-3 days.
+This reached Abbott Nutrition SG who pledged to sponsor 2 years' worth of the specially formulated milk for Sage, which costs $60 per can and lasts 2-3 days.

 However, Sage’s condition went downhill days after his 2nd birthday in late 2007.
-He caught a common flu, which caused an influx of amino acids to accumulate due to the imbalance of nutrients in his body.
+He caught a stomach flu, which caused an influx of amino acids to accumulate due to the imbalance of nutrients in his body.
 He was then hospitalized due to multiple seizures where the doctors expressed their worry on the long-lasting effects on Sage’s brain if the seizures were to continue.
 They raised an option of a liver transplant, which would allow Sage’s body to process protein normally and finally give him a chance to live a normal life.

 The family had a serious discussion about it, taking into consideration the many risks involved as there have been very little operations done on children with MSUD in the last 10 years.
 Eventually, Cindy made the tough decision to go through with the transplant.